syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 {% endhighlight %}
 {% endtabs %}

-Download entire source code from GitHub `here`.
+Download entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-edit-the-item-through-swipe-view-in-.net-maui-listview).

 N> You can refer to our [.NET MAUI ListView](https://www.syncfusion.com/maui-controls/maui-listview) feature tour page for its groundbreaking feature representations.
 You can also explore our `.NET MAUI ListView example` to know how to render set of data items with .NET MAUI views or custom templates.